-Dolby Atmos is set to be the next big thing in surround sound.
-But what exactly is it and why is it still relatively unknown despite being four years old?
+Dolby Atmos has been promising for a few years now that it would be the next big thing in surround sound.
+But what exactly is it and why is it still relatively unknown?
 We take a look at Dolby Atmos and the future of surround sound.

 Chances are you’re yet to experience Dolby Atmos.
-Despite the sound technology being four years old, it’s yet to take off in a big way.
+Despite the sound technology having been around since 2012, it’s yet to take off in a big way.
 But the technology is becoming increasingly prevalent, with more and more cinemas embracing it, and the AV industry providing home Atmos systems.
+Sky has even added Atmos support to its Sky Q service.

 Video: Trusted Explains – All you need to know about TVs